-PPE can complement other control measures in place to protect against the transmission of coronavirus (COVID-19) at a workplace including good hygiene measures, physical distancing, environmental cleaning and providing workers with information and training on the purpose and correct use of PPE.
-Employers must implement control measures in addition to PPE to protect against coronavirus (COVID-19).
+PPE can complement other control measures in place to protect against the transmission of COVID-19 at a workplace including good hygiene measures, physical distancing, environmental cleaning and providing workers with information and training on the purpose and correct use of PPE.
+Employers must implement control measures in addition to PPE to protect against COVID-19.

-If employees are required to wear a specific face covering, it is an employer's responsibility to provide them to employees.
+If employees are required to wear a specific face mask, it is an employer's responsibility to provide them to employees.

-Additional PPE is not recommended unless the risk of coronavirus (COVID-19) transmission is determined to be high following a risk assessment.
+Additional PPE is not recommended unless the risk of COVID-19 transmission is determined to be high following a risk assessment.
 If it is determined that PPE is required, it must be provided to employees.
 Any PPE provided must fit correctly.
-Additional PPE that can assist with protecting employees from coronavirus (COVID-19) includes:
+Additional PPE that can assist with protecting employees from COVID-19 includes:

-- disposable respirators (compliant with Australian Standard AS1716) used by healthcare workers for protection from airborne exposure to coronavirus (COVID-19)
+- disposable respirators (compliant with Australian Standard AS1716) used by healthcare workers for protection from airborne exposure to COVID-19